 - facilitating policy dialogues on Asian affairs and U.S.-Asian relations in Washington.

 Our Regional Cooperation programs assist Asian nations and their societies in dealing with challenges to peace, prosperity and effective democratic governance.
-In Southeast Asia, the Foundation seeks opportunities to help civil society contribute to community building in ASEAN.
+In Southeast Asia, the Foundation seeks opportunities to help civil society contribute to community building in ASEAN, and works on projects to help foster disaster risk management and maritime security cooperation.
 In South Asia, the Foundation supports efforts to promote regional cooperation on trade, counter-trafficking, and cross-border water-sharing.
 In Northeast Asia, we are exploring opportunities to strengthen cooperation among Japan, China, Korea, and the United States on issues of common concern.